empyrealus/safety_rating/README.md

 |**Proposed Features**|Feature Description|
 |:--|:--|
 |Driving score weighted against intoxcation levels| know the likelihood of some person X causing some incident Y, while intoxicated at Z level.
-|Financial capability| leveraging maximum policy affordable based on a variety of factors e.g. income or DTI(Debt-To-Income ratio), etc.
+|Financial capability| leveraging income or DTI(Debt-To-Income ratio), etc. to determing maximum policy affordable

 Drivers will be able to improve this score overtime and this score may be affected by a variety of factors.